What Does Bar Stand for in the Bar Exam or Bar Association?

 Lawyers who pass the bar exam are licensed to practice within their particular jurisdiction.
 Going to law school is not sufficient for becoming a licensed attorney or bar member.

 Each state in the country determines specific requirements for attorneys who wish to practice.
 States also disallow attorneys from representing clients without the proper licensing.

-How Do Attorneys Join the Florida Bar?
+How Do Attorneys Join the Florida Bar Association?

 To be licensed, attorneys must also pass the Florida Bar Exam.
 An attorney’s success or failure on this exam is entirely separate from their law school performance.

 They must prove that they will uphold the standards and values of a practicing legal professional.
 This is demonstrated by the oath that bar applicants recite upon admission.